slammers001/stickee/.github/pull_request_template.md

 - [ ] No new warnings or errors are introduced

 ### Running
-- [ ] I ran npm run electron:package and it worked with a downloadable .exe file
+- [ ] I ran npm run tauri:build and it worked with a downloadable .exe file
 - [ ] I ran the .exe file to make sure the app works the way I expected it to
 - [ ] If it didn't, I fixed the errors and rebuilt to make sure it works